nickjj/build-a-saas-app-with-flask/README.md

 ---

-There's over 180 video lessons, 19+ hours of content, coding exercises and an e-book that's included.
+There's over 187 video lessons, 25+ hours of content, coding exercises and an e-book that's included.
 You also get free updates for life as well as life time support.
-I've added 11+ hours of free updates over the years.
+I've added 15+ hours of free updates over the years.

+These updates range from adding brand new features (like Webpack) to keeping Python, Node and all package / service versions up to date.
+There's even 1 update that's a 5 hour live recording where I updated a bunch of things at once.
+This includes using git too (making good commits, interactive rebasing, etc.), live debugging and Googling for errors.

-Also as a bonus, there's an additional 18 video lessons and 3 hours of content that covers building a separate RESTful API driven application that uses web sockets.
+Also as a bonus, there's an additional 18 video lessons and 3 hours of content that covers building a separate RESTful API driven application that uses websockets.

 **Everything you'd want to know about the course can be found here:**
 [https://buildasaasappwithflask.com](https://buildasaasappwithflask.com/?utm_source=github&utm_medium=bsawf&utm_campaign=readme-bottom)